MousaviLaleh/World_Weather_Analysis/README.md

  - Add weather description for each city to the weather data.
   - Add input option to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
   - Create a Travel Itinerary Map, by using the Google Maps Directions API, to create a travel route between the four cities.
+  -
+  - Get the cities for more than 500 random latitude and longitude.
+  - Perform requests with APIs.
+  - Retrieve the json weather data from these cities.
+  - help customers to predict the best time of year to plan thier vacation.